kwabenaOwusu/CoronaInterventionsABM/README.md

       <em></em>
   </p>

-### Different levels of capacity of isolation centers (± 50% of standard value) at different contact-tracing.
+### Different levels of capacity of isolation centers (± 50% of standard value) at different efficiency of contact-tracing.

 <p align="center">